kristofaranyos/tech-challenge-time/README.md

 - Server config can be modified in app.properties
 - The server returns basic data, which the client can use to calculate whatever it needs (eg duration = stop - start)
 - sqlx is used instead of ORM systems, for example gorm, because I much prefer verbosity to obscurity
-- K3s was chosen because of it's simple install method and ease of use
+- K3s was chosen because of its simple install method and ease of use
+- MySQL is not persisted, but this can be easily done with persistent volumes and pv claims.
+It also doesn't use secret for the root password, and this one can also be fixed simply
 - Writing down every detail would take a lot of time, but I'd be glad to explain my reasons behind my decisions in the next meeting :)

 # Requirements